AaltoSciComp/scicomp-docs/news/garage.rst

 This garage combines NBE, PHYS, and ITS (Aalto IT Services) staff, both from the computational and non-computational sides.

-Link is sent to department personnel lists.
+This garage happens on Zoom every Monday/Wednesday/Friday from 11:00 to 12:00.
+The link is sent to department personnel lists.